jfrog/project-examples/gradle-examples/README.md

+## Gradle Artifactory Plugin Examples
-## Sample projects that use the Gradle Artifactory Plugin.
+Sample projects that use the Gradle Artifactory Plugin.
 The Plugin documenation is available at: https://www.jfrog.com/confluence/display/RTF/Gradle+Artifactory+Plugin